ArtifactDB/gobbler/README.md

 - `-prefix` adds an extra prefix to all endpoints, e.g., to disambiguate between versions.
   For example, a prefix of `api/v2` would change the list endpoint to `/api/v2/list`.
   This defaults to an empty string, i.e., no prefix.
+- `-whitelist` contains a path to a text file where each line contains a `/`-terminated path to a directory.
+  Any symbolic link that targets a file in a whitelisted directory is treated as the file itself during upload and reindexing.
+  This is useful for avoiding unnecessary copies from data archives.
+  By default, no directories are whitelisted.

 Multiple Gobbler instances can safely target the same `REGISTRY` with different `STAGING`.
 This is useful for complex HPC configurations where the same filesystem is mounted in multiple compute environments;